PCREF Logos

 The Patient and Carer Race Equality Framework (PCREF) was a recommendation following the national Mental Health Act Review in 2018.
 In our Trust, PCREF exists to eliminate the unacceptable racial disparity in the access, experience and outcomes that Black communities face and to significantly improve their trust and confidence in mental health services.

 PCREF is an ambitious and transformative programme where partnership working is at its heart.
 Our PCREF approach focuses on the four London boroughs that our Trust operates in – Lambeth, Southwark, Croydon, and Lewisham.
-We welcome local, Black-led community members and partners, Black patients who have used or are using Trust services, Carers and Trust staff at all levels to learn from and get involved with our PCREF approach.
+We welcome local Black community members and organisations,black patients, service users and their carers, families, and support networks, along with Trust staff at all levels to learn from and get involved with our PCREF approach.

 These pages will give you more detail on how our PCREF approach at South London and Maudsley NHS Trust has developed since 2020.